-HOWARD C. BIRNDORF INDEPENDENT Experience: Mr. Birndorf became a director in August 2019.
-Since at least 2016 he has been an investor, and since 2018 he A 25 A has served as a business development consultant with Vision Clinical Research, LLC, a contract research organization service provider in the in vitro diagnostic, medical device and pharmaceutical industries.
+HOWARD C. BIRNDORF INDEPENDENT Experience: ABE Mr. Birndorf became a director in August 2019.
+Since at least 2016 he has been an investor, and since 2018 he has served as a business development consultant with Vision Clinical Research, LLC, a contract research organization service provider in the in vitro diagnostic, medical device and pharmaceutical industries.
 Mr. Birndorf co-founded the monoclonal antibody company Hybritech in 1978, which was subsequently acquired by Eli Lilly & Co. in 1986.
-He has founded or co-founded a number of other companies including Gen Probe Incorporated, which was a life sciences company that merged with Hologic, Inc. in 2012, IDEC Age: 73 Pharmaceuticals Corporation, which was a biotechnology company that merged with Biogen in 2003 to form Biogen-Idec Inc., which changed its named to Biogen Inc. in 2015, and Ligand Pharmaceuticals Incorporated, Director Since: 2019 a biopharmaceutical company.
+He has founded Age: 73 or co-founded a number of other companies including Gen Probe Incorporated, which was a life sciences company that merged with Hologic, Inc. in 2012, IDEC Pharmaceuticals Corporation, which was a biotechnology company that merged with Biogen in 2003 to form Biogen-Idec Inc., Director Since: 2019 which changed its named to Biogen Inc. in 2015, and Ligand Pharmaceuticals Incorporated, a Committees: biopharmaceutical company.
 Mr. Birndorf was also involved in the formation of Gensia (Sicor), and was a director of Neurocrine Biosciences, a biopharmaceutical company, from 1992 to 1997.
-He was the founder and Committees: co-chair of the Coalition for 21st Century Medicine and was a co-founder, Chairman, from 1993 to 2009, and Chief Executive Officer, from 1993 to 2001, of Nanogen, Inc., which was a diagnostics products provider.
-Mr. Audit Birndorf received his B.A. in Biology from Oakland University, an M.S. in Biochemistry from Wayne State University, and received honorary Doctor of Science degrees from Oakland University and Wayne State Compensation (Chair) University.
-We believe that Mr. Birndorf is qualified to serve on the Board because of his extensive experience in the biopharmaceutical industry, leadership, business and scientific knowledge of the life science and Nominating and Governance pharmaceutical industries, including his service as a director and an executive officer of private and public biotechnology companies.
+He was the founder and co-chair of the Coalition for 21st Century Medicine and was a co-founder, Audit Chairman, from 1993 to 2009, and Chief Executive Officer, from 1993 to 2001, of Nanogen, Inc., Compensation (Chair) which was a diagnostics products provider.
+Mr. Birndorf received his B.A. in Biology from Oakland University, an M.S. in Biochemistry from Wayne State University, and received honorary Nominating and Governance Doctor of Science degrees from Oakland University and Wayne State University.
+We believe that Mr. Birndorf is qualified to serve on the Board because of his extensive experience in the birst because in determined and extensive experience extensive experience and extensive experience extensive experience extensive extensive experience extensive experience extensive exte